darrenyong/aprtr/README.md

 ### User Profile
 ![User Profile](https://github.com/darrenyong/Aprtr/blob/master/docs/readme_images/aprtr_profile.png)

-Clicking on the uploader while in the photo show page will direct a user to the user profile.
-The user profile page shows all the photos that a user has uploaded.
+Clicking on the uploader while in the photo show page will direct a user to the uploader's profile.
+The profile page shows all the photos that a user has uploaded.
 Tabs under the header will eventually allow a user to view all the user's photos or albums.
 ***
 <br>